issuj/promptpage/README.md

-Here's a silly thing I made with gpt-oss-120B.
+Here's a silly thing that I asked gpt-oss-120B to make, and it (mostly) did.
 It embeds an LLM chat into a web page, and has enough script that lets the LLM update the page as you request (HTML, JS, CSS).

 ![promptpage UI](./screenshot.png)